monsterkrampe/Database-Theory-Exercises/README.md

-# DatabaseTheory
+# Database Theory Exercises - Additional Material

-This repo shall contain a bit of Lean formalizations for some of the Database Theory Exercises at the TU Dresden.
+This repo contains a bit of additional material for some of the Database Theory Exercises at the TU Dresden.
+This mainly involves small self-contained Lean formalizations as well as Nemo programs.